 Sedimentology and stratigraphy concerns the origin, formation, accumulation, alteration, and preservation of sediments in the geological record.
 This course will focus on the reconstruction, correlation, and interpretation of ancient carbonate and siliciclastic paleoenvironments and facies based on the analysis of sedimentary structures, depositional environments, stratigraphic successions, and fossils.
 The interplay between biological and geological factors responsible for sedimentary deposits will form the core of the course, including the physical transport and biological accumulation of sediments, the effects of climate-driven sea-level change on sediment deposition, the importance of resource management and sustainability.
 This course will include a laboratory component with hand samples, thin sections, and physical models, in addition to a field trip, allowing for first-hand experience with describing and interpreting sedimentological units.

-Fieldwork is at the heart of being a geologist.
-Skills gained during fieldwork are key as part of a Geologist’s toolbox, and are highly regarded in a career.
-This course introduces fieldwork to students during a week-long fieldtrip in late August looking at outcrops of igneous, metamorphic and sedimentary rocks around Ontario.
-Skills taught will include basic geological observation, description and interpretation, the collection of field notes, geological measurements and presentation of the data.
-Enrolment approval into the course is by application only; Registration in ACORN is required; priority will be given to Earth Science Specialists, or Environmental Geoscience Specialists.
+Fieldwork is at the heart of being an Earth Scientist.
+The Earth is a natural laboratory, and the best place to study it is outdoors on the outcrops.
+Skills gained during fieldwork are key as part of an Earth Scientist’s toolbox, and are highly regarded in a career.
+This course introduces fieldwork to students during a week-long fieldtrip in late August looking at outcrops of igneous, metamorphic and sedimentary rocks around Ontario, teaching critical field methods employed by Earth Scientists to understand our planet.
+Methods taught will include basic geological observation, description and interpretation, the collection of field notes, geological measurements and presentation of collected data.
+Enrolment approval into the course is by application only, and requires an addition course fee which covers accomodation, transport, geological equipment and some food costs.
+Registration on ACORN is required; priority will be given to Earth Science Specialists and Majors.
 Please see the UTM CPS Earth Science Fieldtrip page for more information.

 This courses provides a richly rewarding opportunity for students in their second year to work in the research project of a professor in return for 299Y course credit.
 Students enrolled have an opportunity to become involved in original research, learn research methods and share in the excitement and discovery of acquiring new knowledge.
 Participating faculty members post their project descriptions for the following summer and fall/winter sessions in early February and students are invited to apply in early March.
 See Experiential and International Opportunities for more details.

 Since the creation of the Solar System and Earth 4.5 billion years ago, Earth’s natural processes have differentiated the chemical elements, generating distinct differences in composition between the oceans and the atmosphere, and Earth’s crust, mantle and core.
 These differences allow Earth Scientists to understand and quantify these processes, as well as track the rocks and deposits formed out of these processes.
-This course will focus on the application of geochemistry to understand Earth processes, such as the generation of magma and volcanic eruptions, the formation of ore bodies and Earth surface processes.
-We will utilize the state-of-the-art equipment available at UTM, including Scanning Electron Microscopy and ICP-OES, to analyze rock samples to determine their origin based on their chemistry, giving students valuable skills in sample preparation and experimental practices.
+This course will focus on the application of geochemistry to understand Earth processes, such as the generation of magma and volcanic eruptions, the formation of ore bodies, the role of oxygen in ocean sediments, common analytical methods employed in Earth Science and the use of isotopes to track changes to Earth over time.

 This course will focus on how the plate tectonic system works, from the composition and structure of the earth, to the evolution of plate tectonics through Earth history, to modern tectonic hazards including earthquakes and volcanoes.
 A major portion of the course will focus on the analysis and interpretation of major structural provinces as they relate to Earth's plate boundary interactions including convergent, divergent, and transform settings.

-This course will focus on important geophysical concepts and methods that are used to understand the interior of the Earth and the theory of Plate Tectonics.
+How do Earth scientists explore the Earth’s interior?
+What methods do they use to understand our planet’s physical properties?
+This course will focus on key geophysical concepts and techniques essential for studying the interior of the Earth and the theory of Plate Tectonics.
 Major topics include gravity, isostasy, magnetism, heat flow, and seismology.
-Students will learn to apply basic geophysical equations to address real-life geoscience problems.
-They will also be introduced to common applied-geophysical techniques used for subsurface sensing, with applications to resource exploration and engineering and environmental studies.
+Students will learn to apply fundamental geophysical equations to address real-life geoscience problems.
+They will also be introduced to commonly used applied-geophysical techniques for subsurface sensing, covering instrument operation, data collection and interpretation, as well as applications in resource exploration, engineering, and environmental studies.

 This course is an introduction to remote sensing technologies and geological applications.
 Students will learn about imaging of the Earth by electromagnetic waves and the state-of-the-art remote sensing systems and technologies for geological mapping and exploration.
 Topics may include remote sensing fundamentals and physical principles, remote sensing systems for geological applications, geological mapping and resource exploration.
 Students will also acquire skills in image processing, data integration, information extraction, and validation for geological applications.